Dexalot/dexalot-docs/docs/en/articles/lst/README.md

 • **Step 4 — Wait for the epoch cooldown:** A full staking epoch (7 days) must pass after your request before your **\$ALOT** becomes withdrawable.
 See Section 4 for details on epoch timing.

-• **Step 5 — Withdraw your $ALOT:** Once the epoch has passed, return to the Staking section, monitor your unstake status, and complete the withdrawal.
+• **Step 5 — Withdraw your $ALOT:** Once the epoch has passed, return to the Staking section, monitor your unstake status, and complete the withdrawal.  $ALOT will be withdrawan to your Avalanche C-Chain wallet.

 ### Unstake Waiting Period